A look back at our Professionalism Symposium - Septembre 1st 2022

-Welcome to our Professionalism Symposium page which will take place on September 1st.
+Welcome to our Professionalism Symposium page which took place on September 1st.

 Adina Kalet, MD, MPH, is a General Internist, Professor of Medicine (tenured) and the Stephen and Shelagh Roell Endowed Chair and Director of the Robert D. and Patricia E. Kern Institute for the Transformation of Medical Education at the Medical College of Wisconsin.
 Prior to moving to MCW in September 2019, she spent 32 years at New York University School of Medicine ending as a tenured Professor of Medicine and Surgery and Co‐Director of the Program on Medical Education Innovation and Research (PrMEIR).
 The mission of PrMEIR is to advance medical education scholarship and to institute best practices for patient‐centered, evidence‐based medical education.
 She led the Research on Medical Education Outcomes (ROMEO) unit of PrMEIR, as part of the Section of Primary Care, Division of General Internal Medicine, and Department of Medicine.

 Fabrice Jotterand (PhD, Rice University) is Professor of Bioethics and Medical Humanities and serves as Director of the Graduate Program in Bioethics at the Medical College of Wisconsin, USA.
 He is also the Director of the Philosophies of Medical Education Transformation Laboratory (P-METaL) at the Kern Institute.
 He holds an appointment as Senior Researcher at the Institute for Biomedical Ethics at the University of Basel, Switzerland.